Traveling on Horseback: Length, Distance, and Time Limits

 The lighter a rider, the longer a horse can travel without rest.
 That’s the reason why racing jockeys are smaller riders.
 It is uncommon to find a heavier jockey.
 That would put their horse at a distinct disadvantage over horses with lighter riders.

-Every reduction in the weight a horse is carrying will improve the speed and overall distance it can reach.
+Reducing a horse’s weight will improve the speed and overall distance it can reach.
 The lighter, the better.
-A slower horse who needs to rest more often means less distance covered in any given time.
+A slower horse who that needs to rest more often will cover less distance in any given time.

 The terrain makes a bigger difference in the distance a horse can cover than most people realize.
 If the horse is traveling on a stretch of flat, smooth terrain it will move much more easily and faster for longer than if it was moving across a rocky, mountainous region.
 Sandy ground slows a horse down even more and depletes its energy.

-This is simply for the same reason humans take more time to cover the same distance when hiking up a mountain, compared to walking across a field.
+This is why humans take more time to cover the same distance when hiking up a mountain compared to walking across a field.

 A malnourished, or underfed horse will become tired quickly.

-A healthy diet of alfalfa (which is high in energy), pasture grass, hay, and lucerne mixed with high-fat hard feed benefits a horse’s stamina and therefore increases the average distance it could travel at any one time.
+A healthy diet of alfalfa (which is high in energy), pasture grass, hay, and lucerne mixed with high-fat hard feed benefits a horse’s stamina.
+It therefore increases the average distance it could travel at any one time.

 High-protein feed, on the other hand, would result in your horse needing more water, to urinate more often, and sweat more, all things detrimental to traveling fast and far.